How Hard Is It to Prove Wrongful Death?

 Duty of Care

-For example, property owners have a duty of care to provide reasonably safe premises to those residing at or visiting the area.
-They must take action to maintain a reasonably safe property that is free of hazardous conditions.
-Drivers also have a duty of care to obey traffic laws and operate their vehicles in a reasonably safe manner.
+For example, property owners have a duty of care to provide reasonably safe premises to visitors.
+They must take action to maintain the property and keep it free of hazardous conditions.
+Likewise, motor vehicle drivers have a duty of care to obey traffic laws and operate their vehicles in a reasonably safe manner while on the road.

 Economic and Non-Economic Damages